 In most situations, children should be able to live in both parents’ homes.
 Do what you can to make transitions run smoother.
 If your ex isn’t cooperative, do what you can do.
 No matter how much you loathe your ex, don’t jump on the bandwagon when your child complains about visitation.
 Kids are mercurial and one day, they might complain about you!

 In certain circumstances, child custody modifications are appropriate in situations where there has been a breakdown in a parent-child relationship.
 Have questions about how what changes to your custody or parenting agreement could be warranted?
 We can help.
-To speak with a family law attorney for free, please contact us or call: 888-888-0919.
+To speak with a family law attorney, please contact us or call: 888-888-0919.
 Take the first step towards securing your child’s future.